-23.1 Consent of Farber Hass Hurley LLP Filed herewith.
+23.1 Consent of Farber Hass Hurley LLP Incorporated by reference from the Company's Amendment No. 1 to the Annual Report on Form 10-K/A filed with the SEC on January 19, 2016.
 23.2 Consent of Robison, Hill & Co.
 Incorporated by reference from the Company's Annual Report on Form 10-K filed with the SEC on July 29, 2015.
-31.1 Certification of Chief Executive Officer (Principal Executive Officer and acting Principal Financial and Principal Accounting Officer) pursuant to Rules 13a-14(a) and 15d- 14(a) promulgated under Sarbanes-Oxley Act of 1934, as amended.
+31.1 Certification of Chief Executive Officer (Principal Executive Officer and acting Principal Financial and Principal Accounting Officer) pursuant to Rules 13a-14(a) and 15d-14(a) promulgated under Sarbanes-Oxley Act of 1934, as amended.
 Filed herewith.
 32.1 Certification of Chief Executive Officer (Principal Executive Officer and acting Principal Financial and Principal Accounting Officer) pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 Furnished herewith.
-101 Interactive Data Files for PharmaCyte Biotech, Inc. Form 10- K for the period ended April 30, 2015 Submitted herewith.
+101 Interactive Data Files for PharmaCyte Biotech, Inc. Form 10-K for the period ended April 30, 2015 Submitted herewith.

-† Indicates a management contract or any compensatory plan, contract or arrangement.
+[†] Indicates a management contract or any compensatory plan, contract or arrangement.